nidi3/code-assert/README.md

 Violations of rules break the build and therefore, one is forced to either adjust the code to comply with the rules or to adapt the rules in a reasonable way.

+code-assert supports rules on the package structure and the test coverage.
+It also integrates findbugs, PMD and CPD.

 ## Dependency checks